apache/royale-docs/features/as3/strict-function-types.md

 ## Limitations of strict function types in Royale

 Other ActionScript compilers, such as the one in the [Apache Flex SDK](https://flex.apache.org/){:target='_blank'}, may not recognize strict function types.
 Attemping to pass ActionScript or MXML source code that contain strict function types to another compiler may result in compile-time errors.
-In other words, to write 100% portable ActionScript code that works with any compiler, avoid using arrow functions and any of Royale's other [extensions to the ActionScript language](features/as3#new-actionscript-language-features-in-royale).
+In fact, to write 100% portable ActionScript code that works with any compiler, avoid using arrow functions and any of Royale's other [extensions to the ActionScript language](features/as3#new-actionscript-language-features-in-royale).

 Strict function types are a compile-time only feature.
-At runtime, strict function types are ignored and treated as if the type were simply `Function`.
+At runtime, strict function types are treated as if the type were simply `Function`.
 No run-time exception will be thrown if the signature of a function assigned to a variable with a strict function type does not match.